broadinstitute/wdl-runner/wdl_runner/README.md

 * The workflow stages are orchestrated by the Broad Institute's [Cromwell](https://github.com/broadinstitute/cromwell).

-When submitted using the Pipelines API, the workflow runs on multiple [Google Compute Engine](https://cloud.google.com/compute/) virtual machines.
+When submitted using the Cloud Life Sciences API, the workflow runs on multiple [Google Compute Engine](https://cloud.google.com/compute/) virtual machines.
 First a master node is created for Cromwell, and then Cromwell submits